 We would also recommend the French Vulgate, if it weren’t so hard to get your hands on an English copy.
 But if that interests you, it is available.

 We hope you enjoy this timeline!
-If you like it, you might want to consider visiting our Arthurian Legends Hub.
-Check it out!
+If you like it, you might want to consider some of our others, including:

 And if you see any significant text you think we should add, don’t hesitate to let us know!